Billable Accounts for Division of Solid Waste and Recycling Transactions

 Guarantee Amount

-The amount of the guarantee will be equal to the average quarterly usage of the individual customer (company) as determined by the Department of Solid Waste Management.
+The amount of the guarantee will be equal to the average quarterly usage of the individual customer (company) as determined by the Division of Solid Waste and Recycling..
 The amount of the guarantee will be reviewed annually and any adjustments to the amount required may be made.
 The 3 options are outlined below:

 Irrevocable Letter of Credit